-However, just because they are the first country to welcome the new day, doesn’t mean they are the first to see the sun rise.
+However, just because these are the first countries to welcome the new day, doesn’t mean they are the first to see the sunrise.
 The East Cape still holds this honour thanks to the curvature of the earth.
 Whilst it is still hotly debated, we’re sticking with it!
 We may not be the first to welcome in the New Year anymore, but we’re still the first to see the sunrise!

 The history of East Cape

 Tuuranga-nui, near Gisborne, is where Captain Cook first set foot in New Zealand.
 Cook named the bay ‘Young Nick’s Head’, after the ship’s boy who first spotted land.
 The impact of Cook’s visit was strong, and the area later became one site of the New Zealand land wars in the 1860s, a major and violent conflict between the native Maori and the Pakeha settlers.

 It is still predominantly Maori occupied and Te Reo – the Maori language – is still spoken fluently by a large portion of the population.
 The East Cape is a stronghold of Maori tradition and offers a unique opportunity to experience the culture of Tangata Whenua, the ‘people of the land’.

 Known for its misty mountain lakes, Te Urewera National Park is the traditional home of the ‘children of the mist’, the Ngai Tuhoe tribe.
 It is the third-largest national park and the largest untouched native forest in New Zealand and there are many beautiful walks within the region, as well as campsites and huts for staying overnight.

 Horse trekking is another way to experience the mystical magic of Te Urewera and the East Cape, and hunting and fishing tours can also be arranged.
 These can be booked online.